latestcdit/dummy-project/docs/screens.md

 ## 1. Home/Job Search Page (Unauthenticated & Authenticated)

 *   **Description:** This is the main landing page for the application.
 It will feature the primary header with the company logo, a prominent search bar, and a location box.
+When job results are active, a third header will appear below the primary header with category filters.
 Below the header, it will display a list of job search categories and filters on the left, and the job search results on the right.
 When a user is authenticated, the header will also contain a menu with links to "Saved Jobs," "Account," and "Inbox."
 *   **Components:**
     *   Primary Header (Logo, Search Bar, Location Box, Menu Icon)
+    *   Third Header (Job Results Active): Contains category filters that appear as buttons.
+Clicking on a button opens a popup with filter options.
+    *   Saved Searches Display: A section above the job results that shows the user's saved searches.
     *   Job Search Categories/Filters Sidebar (Static and Dynamic)
     *   Job Search Results (Job Cards, Sorting, Filtering, Stats)
     *   Job Details Sidebar (appears when a job is selected)